 at Pacifica Family Maternity Center in Berkeley

-Nurturing teaches nurturing!
-Help women explore their choices, prepare their minds and bodies and dance towards the miraculous day of birth, and the beginning of life as a parent.
-Learn how to use the tools of the trade that will allow you to provide the best support possible as you begin your practice as a doula.
+Help women explore their choices, prepare their minds, spirits and bodies and prepare for the miraculous day of birth and the beginning of life as a parent.
+Learn how to use the tools of the trade that help you to provide the best support possible as you begin your practice as a doula.

 Join other women during this comprehensive weekend birth doula training.
-You will leave the training with a binder of pertinent information, lists of online resources, community contacts, a guide to setting up your practice, opportunities for further education and community connection, confidence and readiness to begin!
+You will leave the training with a full heart, new friends, pertinent written information, online resources, community contacts, a guide to setting up your practice, opportunities for further education and community connection, confidence and readiness to begin!

 Course topics include: